Tractor Supply Company: Operations and corporate affairs

+Management

+Hal Lawton

+As of 2024, Hal Lawton is president and chief executive officer of Tractor Supply Company.
+He is also a member of the firm's board.
+Lawton started his career in a paper mill in rural North Carolina.
+In 2000, he joined McKinsey & Co. and was an associate principal until 2005.
+From 2005 to 2015, Lawton held different positions at The Home Depot.
+From August 2015 to September 2017, Lawton was the SVP of eBay North America.
+From September 2017 to December 2019, he served as the president for Macy's.

 Marketing

 Tractor Supply's mission statement is: "To work hard, have fun and make money by providing legendary service and great products at everyday low prices."
 In the mid-2000s, Tractor Supply conducted advertising campaigns featuring the slogan "The Stuff You Need Out Here."
 The company's tagline later became “For Life Out Here.”

 From 1998 to 2002, George Strait was the spokesman for Tractor Supply.

 In 2020, Tractor Supply was a sponsor of the NBA.
 In 2021, the company became a corporate sponsor of PBR.

-Distribution centers

-Tractor Supply has eight distribution centers: